 For this scheme to work, each client requires to have a function $B_i: \mathbb{N} \rightarrow \mathbb{N}$ that gives its own balance for any epoch, i.e., $B_i(e) = b_{i,e}$, where $b_{i,e}$ is the balance at epoch $e$ for client $C_i$.
 We assume that if a client joined at an epoch $k$, (i.e., it did not join since the beginning of the execution), then $B_i(k')=0$ for all $k'<k$.

-\subsubsection{Global Ledger}
+\subsection{Global Ledger}

 The Global Ledger $\mathcal{L}$ is the computing entity that represents the functionality of $\mathbb{MC}$.
-It basically receives the block headers of each of the transaction batches, to serve as checkpoints for transactions occurred on $\mathbb{SC}$.
-For our purposes, we can assume that clients have infinite off-chain balance, since the security of the mainchain is outside of the scope.
+It receives the block headers of each of the transaction batches, to serve as checkpoints for transactions that occur on $\mathbb{SC}$.
+For our purposes, we can assume that clients have infinite off-chain balance since the security of the mainchain is outside of the scope.

-\subsubsection{Smart Contract}
+\subsection{Smart Contract}

 The Smart Contract $\mathbb{C}$ is the computing entity that controls the execution of the protocol by having a counter $e$ that holds the current epoch, this counter starts in 1 at the beginning of the execution.
 Also, it holds a function that controls the total money that is flowing in the protocol at any epoch, $b_t: \mathbb{N} \rightarrow \mathbb{N}$, so $b_t(e) = \sum_{i} b_{i,e} = \sum_{i} B(\text{id}_{C_i},e)$.
 It also holds the set of IDs for the validators $\mathcal{V}^* = \{\text{id}_{V_1}, \text{id}_{V_2}, \dots , \text{id}_{V_n}\}$.